 The Husqvarna Designer Epic and Designer Ruby 90 are two top-of-the-line combination sewing and embroidery machines, with the Epic 2 being the more fully-featured machine.
 (The Epic 3 is only available for preorder at this point but looks to be arriving at the end of 2023.)

 In terms of specific quilting perks on these machines, there are three helpful modes for free-motion stitching: free-motion with a ruler, free-motion floating, and free-motion with the spring action quilting foot.

 Both machines also have built-in dual feed technology to assist when quilting, and the Epic 2 has lasers to help when sewing straight lines.
-Furthermore, the Epic 2 has a max stitch width of 9mm, which is wider than the usual industry-standard of 7mm.
+Furthermore, the Epic 2 has a max stitch width of 9mm, which is wider than the usual industry standard of 7mm.

 Perks for machine embroiderers include their deLuxe Stitch System, which adjusts thread tension for you as the machine stitches, and the optional ribbon embroidery attachment.